ut-issl/s2e-documents/Tutorials/HowToIntegrateC2A.md

    - Edit `Setting/Modes/TaskLists/Elements/tl_elem_debug_display.c` to add the `AR_DI_DBG_S2E_UART_TEST` to execute the application in the tasklist.

 - Execution and Result
-  - The `AR_DI_S2E_UART_TEST` application sends characters to the `EXP` component like `SETA, SETB, SETC, ..., SETZ, SETA`
+  - The C2A's `AR_DI_S2E_UART_TEST` application sends characters to the S2E's `ExampleSerialCommunicationWithObc` component like `SETA, SETB, SETC, ..., SETZ, SETA`
-  - The `EXP` component receives the characters and stores the set characters like `A, B, C, ..., Z, A`
+  - The `ExampleSerialCommunicationWithObc` component receives the characters and stores the set characters like `A, B, C, ..., Z, A`
-  - The `EXP` component sends the stored characters as telemetry like `A, BA, CBA, ..., ZYX`
+  - The `ExampleSerialCommunicationWithObc` component sends the stored characters as telemetry like `A, BA, CBA, ..., ZYX`
   - The `AR_DI_S2E_UART_TEST` application receives the telemetry, and the `AR_DI_DBG_S2E_UART_TEST` application prints the first three characters in the debug output console like the following figure.
     ![](./figs/C2aCommunicationConfirmation.png)